StepicOrg/stepik-translation-microservice/design/functionality.md

 ## MVP

 * models for translation service, Azure, Yandex, Google
-* model Translated and inherit from it: translated step, lesson, unit
+* model Translated and inherit from it: translated step and lesson
 * get translated by pk + pagination
 * test accuracy of Azure, Yandex, Google
 * get used langages in project
 * choose 1 course and make full translation
 * tests for API
-* redis for storing steps
+* redis for storing steps and postgresql for storing lessons
 * post request `update` and `create` translation

 ## Desirable functionality